 Take Your Dental Career to the Next Level with AAAMS

 AAAMS is a fully-accredited, industry-leading platform for excellence in aesthetics education.
-We’ve been training thousands of dentists, dental hygienists and other health care providers in the art of aesthetics and cosmetic procedures since 2006.
+We’ve been training thousands of dentists, doctors, and other health care providers in the art of aesthetics and cosmetic procedures since 2006.

 We equip you with the tools you need to expand your dental practice with aesthetic medicine.
 With world-class instructors, a rigorous yet highly engaging curriculum, a fast track to certification and an exclusive professional network that sets you up for success from day one, you will love training with us!